 To be eligible for the ENCATC Research Award:

-• Candidates may be of any nationality and reside in any country worldwide.
+- Candidates of any nationality may apply and can reside in any country worldwide

-• Candidates may be young or emerging researchers who have been recently defended their PhD thesis (up to 2 years after defence of the thesis) and be qualified with cum laude or equivalent highest qualification in the corresponding country’s higher education system.
+- Applicants must be early-career researchers who have defended their doctoral/PhD thesis (up to 2 years after defense) and must have received a high qualification (cum laude or equivalent) in their country’s higher education system.

-• Doctoral thesis may be submitted in any language.
+- Doctoral/PhD theses may be submitted in any language.
 However, the applicant must submit an extensive summary in English.
+Translation support or guidelines for non-English submissions will be clarified in future communications.

-• The work submitted for evaluation must be original (except for material in the public domain and/or material included with written permission of the copyright owners).
-This work cannot have been published previously in any form, whether fully or partially.
-However, if required, the work can be made available on a university website or in a national library.
+- Submitted work must be original (except for material in the public domain or included with written permission of the copyright holders).
+The work cannot have been previously published in whole or part except when available on a university website or in a national library.

-• The work submitted for evaluation must not violate or infringe any existing copyright or licence or any other right of any person or party.
+- The submitted work must not violate or infringe any existing copyright, license, or other rights of any person or party.